 - OPSEC client APIs the SmartCenter Server provides a set of APIs (and corresponding network protocols) for Check Point OPSEC partners that support integration of third-party management products.
-The OPSEC client APIs are not available in the TOE evaluated configuration. - SNMP daemon Check Point VPN-1 Power/UTM appliances provide optional SNMP daemons that can be used for remote management.
-These daemons are disabled in the TOE evaluated configuration. - WebUI the TOE operating systems provide Web-based configuration interfaces as an alternative to the Check Point VPN-1 Power/UTM appliance CLI.
-This interface is disabled in the TOE evaluated configuration. - CLIs and SSH Check Point VPN-1 Power/UTM appliances and operating systems include CLI interfaces that are used for initial installation and configuration of the appliance, the OS and the software.
+The OPSEC client APIs are not available in the TOE evaluated configuration. - SNMP Check Point IP Appliances provide SNMP support for remote management by third-party monitoring systems.
+This includes an SNMP agent for SNMP v1, v2c, and v3 (USM) protocol versions, as well as a variety of MIBs allowing intuitive and standards-based support for monitoring device utilization, High Availability, interoperation of devices and Check Point VPN-1 utilization as well as traffic load monitoring.
+SNMP support is disabled in the TOE evaluated configuration. - Network Voyager a comprehensive and secure "Application Operating Environment" for software management on Check Point IP Appliances.
+This includes Check Point IPSO version inventory management, configuration display and backup, and real-time and historical of system statistics.
+This interface is not available in the TOE evaluated configuration. - CLIs and SSH Check Point IP Appliances include CLI interfaces that are used for initial installation and configuration of the appliance, the OS and the software.
 A CLI is also provided on the SmartCenter Server.
 The CLI can be accessed from a directly connected console or remotely using the SSH protocol.